 “Before he even climbs down the barrel of his 34-foot-long cannon, David has a big net to fill,” said Festival Executive Producer Howard Freeman.
-“His sister, Jennifer “The Cannon Lady” Smith, has been the most popular attraction we’ve ever had.
-He has his sights set high as he’ll try to launch himself over a balloon.”
+“His sister, Jennifer ‘The Cannon Lady’ Smith, has been the most popular attraction we’ve ever had.
+He has his sights set high as he’ll try to top her and launch himself over a balloon.”

 Yes, this family business is a blast.
 David Smith Sr. is a renowned human cannonball.
 He and his wife raised seven children and each one has been fired from a cannon.
 For David Jr., his career began out of necessity.

 “One day my dad called and said he hurt his back and needed some recovery time,” said the younger Smith.
 “He needed me to take his place and perform in Madison, Wisconsin, in two days.
 They gave me a practice shot in the morning then I performed a live show at night.
-It was not really an option for me to say no to his request.
 I was 19 years old, terrified, nervous, and very excited.”

 Over the next six months Junior continued shooting under the guidance of his father, a lifelong human cannonball whose worldwide performances included spending an entire summer being shot down Main Street USA at Disneyland.

-In 2011 David Jr. set two Guinness World Records: soaring 193 feet 8 inches in Italy to establish a then new distance record followed by soaring 77 feet 6 inches high at Charlotte Motor Speedway.
+In 1998 the two flying Smiths blasted their way into the Guinness Book of World Records on prime time television.
+Then in 2011 David Jr. set two new Guinness World Records, soaring 193 feet 8 inches in Italy to establish a then new distance record followed by soaring 77 feet 6 inches high at Charlotte Motor Speedway.